-The Federal Register Document Submission Portal (web portal) lets agencies securely submit documents and special handling letters online.
+The Federal Register Document Submission Portal (webportal) lets agencies securely transmit documents and special handling letters online.
 It also allows agencies to receive immediate feedback on the status of their documents while saving resources such as paper, toner, CDs, and courier costs.
-Using the web portal also eliminates delayed delivery during inclement weather and helps ensure continuity of operations during emergency situations.
+Using the webportal also eliminates delayed delivery during inclement weather and helps ensure continuity of operations during emergency situations.

-All agency documents must have a valid signature, including submissions through the web portal.
+All agency documents must have a valid signature, including those sent through the webportal.
 We will only accept documents signed with a medium assurance level digital signature certificate, cross-certified by the Federal Bridge Certification Authority in PKCS#7 open standard.
 Most Federal Government-issued HSPD-12 Personal Identity Verification ID cards meet this level of certification.
-For the purpose of digital submission to the Federal Register, this process is abbreviated as Public Key Infrastructure, or PKI.
+For the purpose of digital transmission to the OFR, this process is abbreviated as Public Key Infrastructure, or PKI.

 The name in the signature block in the document must meet the name-matching requirements for PKI signatures provided in section 1.6 (see Table 1-2 and Example 1-13).
-All the rules for drafting documents still apply to documents that are digitally signed and submitted through the web portal.
+All the rules for drafting documents still apply to documents that are digitally signed and submitted through the webportal.

-For more information on digital submission requirements and procedures (including how to get a digital signature), see Chapter 6: Electronic files and online submissions.
+For more information on online transmission requirements and procedures (including how to get a digital signature), see Chapter 6:Electronic files and online transmissions.